 – Ability to design aviation aircrafts and systems or components ensuring their performance, and prepare project documentation

 – Ability to initiate and implement projects of design and modernisation of aviation aircrafts, their systems and components, and select, apply appropriate methods, software and technical equipment

 – Decision making and management of critical situations

-– Able to design and develop satellites, standard or unmanned aerial vehicle systems, aircrafts, their systems and components
+– Able to design and develop satellites, standard or unmanned aerial vehicle systems, aircraft, their systems and components

 – Able to control unmanned aerial vehicles or their systems, assess their condition and behaviour

-– Able to simulate control processes for aircrafts or their systems, organise and control aircrafts’ technical maintenance processes
+– Able to simulate control processes for aircraft or their systems, organise and control aircrafts’ technical maintenance processes

 – Able to conduct analytical, modelling and experimental research

 IELTS ≥6.0, TOEFL ≥85, CEFR ≥C1, or equivalent